1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 The Expires

-header allows you to specify a duration during which the browser can directly reuse resources from its local cache.
+header allows specifying a duration during which the browser can directly reuse resources from its local cache.
 Here's how to configure it in your .htaccess

 file: